-Strict compliance is imposed by the Group whereby all employees that are required for access to the construction sites as well as all employees of the contractors and subcontractors performing construction services at the Group's construction sites are registered with the Construction Industry Development Board ("CIDB") with valid Green Cards obtained.
-With the strict adherence of the Green Card requirement, the Group shall ensure that all personnel entering the construction sites underwent compulsory safety trainings per CIDB's requirement and equipped himself/ herself with the required safety awareness and knowledge to ensure the undertaken of safe construction activities.
-Furthermore, related awareness and knowledge to maintain a set of good safety and health standard are created and shared through safety toolbox briefings conducted by the Safety and Heath Supervisor to new and existing construction personnel on daily basis.
-The important safety issues associated with the work activities along with any deficiencies and corrective actions to be taken are highlighted and communicated through the safety toolbox meetings conducted too.
+The related awareness and knowledge to maintain a set of good safety and health standard is created and shared through safety toolbox briefings conducted by the Safety and Heath Supervisor to new and existing construction personnel on daily basis.
+The important safety and health issues associated with the work activities to be conducted, along with any deficiencies and corrective actions to be taken, are highlighted and communicated to all construction personnel during the safety toolbox meetings too.

-The Group has identified and implemented various safety and health measures in addressing the potential health and safety risks at the construction sites to safeguard our employees as well as contractors and subcontractors from unnecessary work-related injuries.
-The surrounding of construction sites is fully barricaded by protective hoarding before the commencement of construction works so that the general public would be protected from work in progress and unauthorised personnel are prohibited from entering the work sites.
-In addition, all personnel are required to report to the security personnel for access to the work sites in order to ensure only the authorised and qualified personnel are granted the access to the work sites.
+The Group has identified and implemented various safety and health measures in addressing the potential health and safety risks at the construction sites to safeguard our employees as well as contractors, subcontractors and visitors from unnecessary work-related injuries.
+The surrounding of every construction site is fully barricaded with protective hoarding before the commencement of construction works so that the public would be protected from work in progress.

+Furthermore, all personnel are required to report to the security personnel for access to the work sites in order to ensure only the authorised and qualified personnel are granted the access to the work sites.
 Safety notice and indicators are also placed at the relevant and strategic areas to further ensure that health and safety in the workplaces are not being compromised.
 Besides, the safety and health of the construction sites are also further enhanced by having ad-hoc visits and inspections by the Department of Occupational Safety and Health ("DOSH") and a logbook is maintained by the Group at respective construction sites with observations and remarks on safety and health concerns recorded by DOSH officer in the logbook.

-Apart from the above safety measures implemented, the operation of the construction equipment and scaffolds are guided by the Factories and Machinery Act 1967 and Factories and Machinery (Building Operations and Works of Engineering Construction) (Safety) Regulations 1986.
-These construction equipment and scaffolds are subject to routine inspections, service and maintenance by the competent person or qualified vendor at predetermined interval to ensure the safe operation of the equipment and scaffolds.
-Fogging and mosquito prevention activities at construction sites are carried out at the work sites too at a regular interval to prevent the breeding of Aedes aegypti mosquitoes.
+Apart from the safety measures implemented as aforesaid, the operation of the construction equipment and scaffolds are guided by the Factories and Machinery Act 1967 and Factories and Machinery (Building Operations and Works of Engineering Construction) (Safety) Regulations 1986.
+These construction equipment and scaffolds are subject to routine inspections, service and maintenance by the competent person or qualified vendor at a predetermined interval to ensure the safe operation of the equipment and scaffolds.